 Referral programs don’t seem to suffer the same overcrowding effects as most other messaging.
-Giving a user multiple opportunities to like, share, or refer only ever (within reason) increases their participation.
+Giving a user multiple opportunities (within reason) to like, share, review, or refer others can only ever increase engagement.

-Of course there’s a drop-off, but this effect holds out longer than you expect and probably a lot longer than it should.
-That’s why we should always be experimenting, but remember to weigh the results in good taste and always make sure you offer a proper incentive.
+Of course, user engagement can drop-off over time, but this effect holds out longer than you expect and probably a lot longer than it should.
+That’s why we should always be experimenting.

 Referral Prompts are Additive

-This was the first of the three cardinal lessons of a referral program I picked up in conversation with Ivan Kirigin – whom you may know from his work on the dropbox referral program – while we were working on the latest chapter of our “How to Send Email Like a Startup” guide:
+This was the first of the three cardinal lessons of a referral program I picked up in conversation with Ivan Kirigin – who you may know from his work on the Dropbox referral program – while we were working on the latest chapter of our “How to Send Email Like a Startup” guide.

 What does that mean?
 Mostly, it means that you can drop in little plugs for your referral program – or just nudges to share – in lots of different places.
 Sometimes they need some convincing that you’re worth sharing, sometimes you just need to catch them at the right time.